cglacet/bear/README.md

   * finding all outgoing links from existing Bear notes
   * adding back-references to existing notes.

 Theses steps are also described in the [manual installation](#Manual-installation) section and more details on how the python script operate on Bear notes can be found [here](IMPLEMENTATION.md).
-The installation script can be found [here](install.sh).
+The installation script can be found [here](install.sh) and uses more general scripts from [here][install-scripts].

 ## Use in test mode